antitikhsha/SAMM2D/README.md

 ##  Overview

 SAMM2D is a novel transformer-based architecture for detecting intracranial aneurysms in medical imaging.
 The model achieves **state-of-the-art performance** (AUC 0.78) while maintaining computational efficiency with only **18.8M parameters**.
+The pre-print is available [here.](https://arxiv.org/abs/2512.22185)

 ### Key Features